KarlaB3/T1-A3-Terminal-App/README.md

 When a user first runs the app, the add input function checks if a .csv file already exists.
 This ensures that meal data is not duplicated across multiple files, so the diary is stored in one place for easy viewing and editing.

-If a diary .csv file does not exist yet, it is created and referenced later for reading and writing when inputting and editing meals.
-If a diary .csv file already exists, the program references this file for reading and writing when inputting and editing meals.
+If a diary .csv file does not exist, it is created and referenced later for reading and writing when inputting and editing meals.
+If a diary .csv file already exists, it is opened in 'append' mode and meals data is appended to the next blank row.

+A try except statement is used to handle the exception in this case. to check if the diary.csv file already exists.

 Feature implementation plan in Trello:
 ![csv read and write feature Trello implementation plan](./docs/csv-read-write-feature.png)

 **Editing Meals**
 This feature utilises a today datetime function and Pandas to locate the row containing today's meals and then overwrite existing meal data in that row with what users have inputted.

 Users are given the option to edit a specific meal type - breakfast, lunch, dinner or snack.
 They must enter the correctly formatted value, otherwise they receive an error message that the input isn't recognised, and to try again.
-They are then prompted to enter the meal type of choice to edit.
+If else statements are used to handle the input errors in this case.
+Users are then prompted to enter the meal type of choice to edit.

 Once meals are edited, users are prompted to view additional diary features including viewing the diary or exiting the program.